Whether it’s your prized animals or something else, here are some ideas to consider when including unique assets in your estate plan.

 Prepare contingency plans

 Family members who receive assets, whether unique or common, often want to honor the wishes of a loved one who has passed away.
 But in the case of unique assets, beneficiaries sometimes don’t have the finances or skills to maintain those valuables, which often end up getting sold quickly for a fraction of their value.
-“That’s why working on a contingency plan with your wealth planner, particularly for expensive and unique assets, such as a multimillion-dollar art collection, can be essential,” says Gregory.
+“Even the most well-thought-out and communicated plan can encounter a roadblock, and this is especially true when planning for expensive and unique assets, such as a multimillion-dollar art collection.
+Having a contingency plan can be essential in these cases,” says Drozdowski.

 Don’t overlook digital assets

-“For example, if you have an influential blog or an Instagram account where you receive revenue based on followers,” Gregory says, “I highly recommend making sure that you discuss this with an intellectual property attorney to understand how to protect that asset and preserve its value upon your passing.”
-Gregory also recommends speaking to your estate planning attorney, who may suggest adding a fiduciary authority to the will or trust to preserve digital assets upon death.
+“It is crucial to discuss assets such as an Instagram account that receives revenue based on followers with an intellectual property attorney to understand the best way to help protect and preserve the value of these assets upon your passing,” Drozdowski says.
+He also recommends speaking to your estate planning attorney, who may suggest adding a fiduciary authority to the will or trust to preserve digital assets upon death.

 At a minimum, having a plan for your digital life after death could help safeguard your estate from fraud, identity theft, or other potential misdeeds.
-“Make sure that the person or entity that you want to manage those profiles after you are gone, has the necessary passwords and authority to do just that – even if it is simply to shut them down.”
+“Ensure that you designate a person or entity to manage the account after you are gone and give them the passwords and authority necessary to carry out your wishes — whether that is to continue the account or shut it down.”